What Engineers Take With Them in the Age of AI

 The Real Takeaway

-Maybe the experience that truly compounds — the one that never depreciates no matter where you work — has always been the same thing: the ability to learn how to learn.
+Maybe the experience that truly compounds — the kind that never depreciates regardless of where you work or what tools emerge next — has always been the same thing: the ability to learn how to learn.

 Before AI, this mattered.
-You had to keep up with new frameworks, new paradigms, new best practices.
-But the pace was manageable.
-You could coast for a while on what you already knew.
+You had to keep pace with new frameworks, new paradigms, evolving best practices.
+But the tempo was forgiving enough that you could coast for a while on accumulated knowledge without falling dangerously behind.

 AI changed the speed, not the principle.
-Now, the learning cycle is measured in months, not years.
-The tools you master today will be obsolete next year.
-The workflows you build now will need to be rebuilt.
-The only durable advantage is being someone who adapts — quickly, intentionally, and without fear.
+The learning cycle is now measured in months rather than years.
+The tools you master today will be obsolete next year, and the workflows you build now will need to be rebuilt from scratch.
+The only durable advantage is being someone who adapts — quickly, intentionally, and without resistance.

-So the next time you think about what experience you are gaining at your current job, ask yourself: am I learning how to learn?
+So the next time you reflect on what experience you are actually gaining at your current job, ask yourself: am I learning how to learn?
 Or am I just getting comfortable?

 That question has always mattered.
 AI just made it impossible to ignore.